bulletmark/vim-plugins-profiler/README.md

 NOTE: Arch Linux users can just install [vim-plugins-profiler from the AUR](https://aur.archlinux.org/packages/vim-plugins-profiler/).

 Requires python 3.5 or later.
-Note [vim-plugin-profiler is on PyPI](https://pypi.org/project/vim-plugin-profiler) so you can `sudo pip install vim-plugin-profiler` or:
+Note [vim-plugins-profiler is on PyPI](https://pypi.org/project/vim-plugins-profiler) so you can `sudo pip install vim-plugins-profiler` or:

 ```
 git clone https://github.com/bulletmark/vim-plugins-profiler